ibisba/handbook/pages/hub_management/hub_management.md

 ---

 ### 1. Who is this section meant for?
-This section is meant for a facility manager or a user/researcher to understand the overall project workflow and project management via the use of IBISBAKHub.
+This section is meant for a facility manager or a user/researcher to understand the overall project workflow and project management via the use of IBISBA Knowledge Hub (IBISBAKHub).

 ### 2. How will this section help the reader?
 This section of the handbook will provide stepwise instruction about how to use the IBISBAKHub for end-to-end project and data management.